Get the Employment Edge with Digital Badges

 - Complete Peer Advisor Program

-TOTAL: 9 hours (workshops) + leadership position
+Total: 9 hours (workshops) + leadership position

 Skills gained

-- Organization & Personal Management
+- Organization and Personal Management

-- Oral Communication & Public Speaking
+- Oral Communication and Public Speaking

 - Mentorship